 How to Calculate Food Cost Percentage for Restaurants

-Food cost is a key metric for any food service business.
-It represents the total cost of all ingredients used in preparing and serving dishes over a certain period of time, divided by the total sales generated during that same period.
-The resulting percentage is your food cost percentage.
+Food cost is a key metric for any restaurant.
+It’s the total cost of all ingredients used in all dishes over a period of time, divided by the total sales for that same period.
+The result is your food cost percentage.

 Simple Formula